 Evans declared for the NFL Draft after his year at Ole Miss, and though he joins an incredibly deep, competitive RB class, his natural talent makes him hard to rule out at any point.

 Zach Evans Scouting Report

 Evans is endlessly compared to Robinson and Gibbs.
 It comes with the territory of hailing from their recruiting class.
-While Evans might not be at that level as a prospect, he is a very good 2023 NFL Draft prospect in his own right, and he has comparable upside to his counterparts.
+While Evans isn’t at that level as a prospect, he could provide appealing value for teams later on in the 2023 NFL Draft.

 You often hear about how smooth and natural Evans is as a runner.
 That’s certainly one of his most marketable traits, but the size at which he does his work is also appealing.
-Evans passes the eye test with a compact, well-proportioned 6’0″, 215-pound frame.
-He has good mass and solid density, and his frame is easily projectable to the next level.
+Evans passes the eye test with a compact, well-proportioned 5;11″, 202-pound frame.
+He has decent mass and solid density, and his frame is easily projectable in a change-of-pace role.

-Evans is an explosive threat at RB, but with his size, he also brings a desirable degree of balance, both against contact and in non-contact situations.
+Evans is an explosive threat at RB, but he also brings a desirable degree of balance, both against contact and in non-contact situations.
 When faced with resistance, Evans has legitimate contact balance.
 He can absorb hits, churn his legs, and squirm through arm tackles.